openmm/openmm/docs-source/usersguide/application.rst

     forcefield = ForceField('amber99sb.xml', 'amber99_obc.xml')

+Note that the GBSA-OBC parameters in these files are those used in TINKER.\ :cite:`Tinker` They are designed for use with Amber force fields, but they are different from the parameters found in the AMBER application.

 If you are running a vacuum simulation, you do not need to specify a water model.
-The following line specifies the AMBER10 force field and no water model.
+The following line specifies the Amber10 force field and no water model.
 If you try to use it with a PDB file that contains explicit water, it will produce an error since no water parameters are defined:
 ::